bharagha/eal-2026.0.0/libraries/dl-streamer/docs/source/dev_guide/converting_deepstream_to_dlstreamer.md

 ```

 Please note DeepStream and DLStreamer applications use same set of regular GStreamer library functions to construct pipelines.
-The difference is mostly in the set of elements created and linked.
+The difference is in what elements are created and linked.
 In addition, DLStreamer `decodebin3` element uses late linking within a callback function.

 <table>
 <thead>